Record earnings forecast for resources and energy exports in 2017─18

-The December 2017 edition of the Resources and Energy Quarterly was released today by the Department of Industry, Innovation and Science.
-The report shows that Australia’s resource and energy export earnings are forecast to reach a record $214 billion in 2017–18, driven by growing LNG and iron ore export volumes.
-In 2018–19, expected price declines are likely to outweigh continued volume increases, with earnings forecast to decline to $200 billion.
+The March 2018 edition of the Resources and Energy Quarterly was released today by the Department of Industry, Innovation and Science.
+The report shows that Australia’s resource and energy export earnings are forecast to reach a record $230 billion in 2017–18, driven by rising LNG exports.

 Export values will also benefit from the rally in coal prices due to Chinese output cuts and weather events in Australia.
 Also propelling exports will growing iron ore export volumes, the recovery in oil prices and a ramp up in condensate exports, and the mini-rally in base metals prices.

 This edition of the Resources and Energy Quarterly includes an extended five-year forecast period, with projections for commodity prices, supply, consumption, and Australian production and exports.

 The five-year outlook suggests Australia’s commodity export values will stabilise for a time after 2017–18, remaining roughly constant for the subsequent four years before increasingly slightly in 2022–23.
 Exports are projected to earn more than $1 trillion for the Australian economy over this period.